odigos-io/odigos/README.md

 See the [quickstart guide](https://odigos.io/docs/) for more details and examples.

+## Supported Destinations

+See [DESTINATIONS.md](DESTINATIONS.md) file for a complete list of supported destinations and the available signals for every destination.

+Can't find the destination you need?
+Help us by following our quick [adding new destination](https://odigos.io/docs/contribution-guidelines/add-new-destination/) guide and submit a PR.

 ## Project Status

 This project is actively maintained by [keyval](https://keyval.dev) and is currently in its initial days.
 We would love to receive your ideas, feedback & contributions.

 ## Contributing

-Please refer to the [contributing.md](CONTRIBUTING.md) file for information about how to get involved.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for information about how to get involved.
 We welcome issues, questions, and pull requests.
+You are welcome to join our active [Slack Community](https://join.slack.com/t/odigos/shared_invite/zt-1d7egaz29-Rwv2T8kyzc3mWP8qKobz~A).

 ## License